Peteraw203/Derma-scan/README.md

 # 🌟 DermaScan - AI-Powered Skin Cancer Detection 🩺
 **A submission for Google JuaraGCP / Juara Coding Vibes Competition**

-DermaScan is an advanced, AI-driven healthcare web application designed to help users detect potential skin cancer risks early, consult with an intelligent medical AI assistant, and locate the nearest dermatology clinics with seamless IoT integration (upcoming).
+DermaScan is an advanced, AI-driven healthcare web application designed to help users detect potential skin cancer risks early, consult with an intelligent medical AI assistant, locate specialized clinics, and track diagnostic history with seamless IoT integration.

-Built to demonstrate the power of the modern Google tech ecosystem!
+Built to demonstrate the power of the modern Google tech and AI ecosystem!

 ---